davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/behindOldWoman.md

-Revolver on the old woman's temple, she waited.
-From the stairs there came four figures, three hooded ones and the girl from downstairs.
+Revolver on the old woman's back, she waited.
+From the stairs there came four figures, three hooded ones, and the girl.

 "Mama!" shouted the girl.